Become a Junior Ranger or WebRanger!

 Hō'ike o Haleakalā Curriculum

 Originally designed for use in high school classrooms, this comprehensive curriculum serves as a guide for learners from grade school to college.
-It is free to use and provides resources related to geology, native ecosytems, and management issues.
-Visit the Hō'ike o Haleakalā Curriculum website to begin your exploration.
+It is free to use and provides resources related to geology, native ecosystems, and management issues.
+Visit the Hō'ike o Haleakalā Curriculum website (external) to begin your exploration.